microsoft/ChakraCore-wiki/Build-Status.md

 ## DisableJIT Builds

-Once daily we run all of our usual build configurations with JIT excluded from the build.
+Once a day, we run all of our usual build configurations with JIT excluded from the build.

 |         | __Debug__ | __Test__ | __Release__ |
 |:-------:|:---------:|:--------:|:-----------:|